 • Part B: New windows in habitable rooms must be able to open to provide emergency escape.
 The window opening must be at least 0.33 m² and at least 450 mm high or wide.

-• Part F: New windows must provide adequate ventilation.
-This can be achieved through background ventilators, trickle vents, or openable windows.
+• Part F: New windows must provide adequate ventilation via trickle vents or background ventilators.

 Replacement windows must comply with the following Building Regulations:

-• Part B: Again, replacement windows in habitable rooms must be able to open to provide emergency escape, unless the room already has another means of escape.
+• Part B: Replacement windows in habitable rooms must be able to open to provide emergency escape, unless the room already has another means of escape.

 Building Regulations Certificate of Compliance